Skip to content

 Reminder—Students may not have medication in their possession.
 Therefore they may not share any kind of medication with friends, including over-the-counter medications such as cough drops or aspirin.

-GENERAL RULES
+GENERAL EXPECTATIONS

 DISCIPLINE POLICY